BrightSpots/rctab-docs/docs/tdp/user_guide.md

 **First Vote Row:** the row where the first vote record is.

-**ID Column:** The column the IDs are in.
-Not all CVR files contain an ID column.
+**ID Column:** The column where ballot IDs are located.
+Not all CVR files contain an ID.

 **Precinct Column:** The column that contains the precinct.